weejayuk/jump.ios/Docs/JUMP Integration Guide.md

     Ask your deployment engineer for:
         * The name of the Capture "flow" you should use
         * The name of the flow's traditional sign-in form
+        * The name of the flow's social registration form
+        * The name of the flow's traditional registration form
         * The name of the "locale" in the flow your app should use The commonly used value for US English is "en-US".
+5. Determine whether your app should use "Thin" social registration, or "two-step" social registration.
 6. Determine the name of the traditional sign-in key attribute (e.g. `email` or `username`)

 **Note** The flow version setting is not required.
 The Capture library will automatically use the latest (`HEAD`)